railsuser2014/openobject-doc-book-en/0/index.rst

 Structure of this book
 ======================

-Part One, :ref:`part1-steps`, starts with the installation of Open ERP.
-If you have already installed Open ERP you can directly take your first steps on a guided tour in the :ref:`ch-guided` chapter.
-If you're already familiar with Open ERP or Tiny ERP you can use the :ref:`ch-real` chapter to find out how to create a new workflow from scratch in an empty database with nothing to distract you.
-Or you can skip directly to the :ref:`ch-crm` chapter in the :ref:`part2-crm` part, to start with details of Open ERP's functional modules.
+Part One, :ref:`part1-steps`, starts with the installation of OpenERP.
+If you have already installed OpenERP you can directly take your first steps on a guided tour in the :ref:`ch-guided` chapter.
+If you're already familiar with OpenERP or Tiny ERP you can use the :ref:`ch-real` chapter to find out how to create a new workflow from scratch in an empty database with nothing to distract you.
+Or you can skip directly to the :ref:`ch-crm` chapter in the :ref:`part2-crm` part, to start with details of OpenERP's functional modules.

 Part Two, :ref:`part2-crm`, deals with Supplier and Customer Relationship Management (SRM & CRM).
 You'll find the elements necessary for managing an efficient sales department there, and automating tasks to monitor